PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 need to understand errors in the running time or memory efficiency of the code.

-**Responsibilities (~4-6 hrs/assignment) :**
+**Responsibilities (~3-5 hrs/assignment) :**

-- Attend weekly grader meeting (2-3h/assignment) to review the rubric and start grading synchronously.<!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->
+- Attend weekly grader meeting (1-2h/assignment) to review the rubric and start grading synchronously.
+As of Fall 2024, this meeting is on Tuesdays 4:30-6pm.

 - Grade late and remaining assignments asynchronously (~2-3h/assignment).